 If you want to buy an annual supply of contact lenses, ContactsDirect has some of the lowest prices on the market.

-According to ContactsDirect, you can save up to $100 when you buy an annual supply of lenses from numerous brands.
+According to ContactsDirect, you can save up to $100 when you buy an annual According to ContactsDirect, you can save up to $125 when you buy an annual supply of lenses from certain brands.
 The website displays a product savings badge that shows how much you save purchasing a yearly supply, so it’s easy to spot deals.

 ContactsDirect carries over a dozen brands, including:

-Lens categories include daily disposables, one- to two-week lenses, and monthly lenses.
+Lens categories include daily disposables, two-week lenses, and monthly lenses.
 For lens types, ContactsDirect offers single-vision, bifocals and multifocals, toric lenses to correct astigmatism, and color lenses.

 ContactsDirect doesn’t always have the best prices on bulk orders at first glance.
-For example, an annual supply of Dailies AquaComfort Plus 90-packs, which is eight boxes, drops the price per box from $65.99 to about $56 per box.
-But the same bulk shopping choice at Walmart brings the price per box to around $50.
-At Costco, the bulk price per box is under $45.
+For example, an annual supply of Dailies AquaComfort Plus 90-packs, which is eight boxes, drops the price per box from $65.99 to about $57 per box.
+But the same bulk shopping choice at Walmart brings the price per box to around $51.

 You can’t stack regular promo codes and unique student or employment discounts, but 20% off is nothing to scoff at.
-Plus, you can find manufacturer rebates on certain brands to save even more.
+Better still, the site has a price match policy.
+If you find a better price at Walmart, Costco, Walgreens, 1-800 Contacts, or Coastal, call 1-844-5-LENSES and ContactsDirect will beat that price.

 If that weren’t enough, ContactsDirect is a Rakuten partner, so you can earn cash-back rewards for your purchases.

 ContactsDirect also offers a vision test to renew your prescription.
-But it costs $50, whereas some online sellers offer free vision tests.
+You can take it with either a smartphone or a computer rather than needing to use both.
+But it costs $29.99, whereas some online sellers offer free vision tests.

 It’s worth noting that online vision tests don’t check for eye health or conditions like glaucoma.
 Additionally, you need an existing prescription to take the test, so you can’t be a first-time contact lens wearer.
 If it’s been a year or two since you’ve taken a regular eye exam, go to an optometrist instead.

 If you want to save money buying an annual supply of contact lenses, ContactsDirect is possibly the best online option.
-Just compare bulk prices between other retailers and look for promo codes and rebates whenever possible.
+Just use promo codes, compare bulk prices between other retailers, and take advantage of price matching if necessary.

-- Pros: Brand variety; free online vision test; excellent limited-time deals
+- Pros: Brand variety; online vision test; excellent limited-time deals

 - Cons: No free shipping